baileyng103/CEN3031-Spring24-Group5/README.md

 # CEN3031-Spring24-Group5
 ## Hangman Game
 ### Introduction
 This will be a basic iteration of the game hangman.
-This is a student project made by a group of five students for our software engineering class.
-The game will randomly choose a word from a bank and gives the player a certain number of guesses to find letters within the word.
-Since this is still a work in progress there will be more features soon.
+This is a student project made by a group of four students for our software engineering class.
+The game will have more function later.

+Right now, the game will start by asking for a word.
+This is the secret word that a player will try to guess.
+A second player could enter this word in order to preserve the challenge, but without a second player, this is more of a proof of concept.

+After picking the secret word, the player will be prompted to enter letters they want to find inside the secret word.
+Careful though, if you guess incorrectly six times, you lose the game.

+Wrong choices are represented by a stick figure drawing that gradually appears.

+The secret word is represented as dashes on the screen until a correct letter is filled in.

+The program ends when you either win or lose.

+Thanks for trying the demo.